jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

    gogadget download -i "https://www.videosite.com/playlist_name" -o "immersion"
    ```

 2. Transcribe the Italian subtitles for all of the videos in the folder.
-I could have just downloaded them in the previous step by specifying a `--subtitle-language` in the command or in the defaults but I prefer the accuracy of transcribing them myself.
+If they were available from the website, I could have just downloaded them in the previous step by specifying a `--subtitle-language` in the command or in the defaults.
+In general, I prefer the accuracy of transcribing them myself if only auto-generated captions are available.

    ```sh
    gogadget transcribe -i "immersion" -o "immersion"